rstinejr/SimpleDotNetSQLite/README.md

 # Build Notes

 I initially built this project on 64-bit Windows 10 with dotnet 2.0.
+To avoid complaints about incompatibility with netcoreapp2.0, I had to use version 1.5.166-beta of sqlite-net.

-I have also built and run it on CentOS 7.4 and Linux Mint 17.2.
+I have also built and run this project on CentOS 7.4 and Linux Mint 17.2.

 # Postscript: Installing sqlite-net